edangelo2/consensys-bootcamp-hardhat/README.md

 **Auditors:** Citizens that can review tax statements

-**Audit Results:** Documents with the results of evaluating tha the tax statement is correct and the observations
+**Audit Results:** Documents with the results of evaluating the tax statement is correct and the observations

+**Community Members** People in general

+### Example 2 - Puchase Process

+**Auditable Item:** Purchase Order

+**Producers:** Goverment Entity Purchase Department

+**Auditors:** Citizens that can review purchase orders processes

+**Audit Results:** Documents with the results of evaluating that the steps of processing the purchase orders was correct

 **Community Members** People in general